 - High grade histology

-- Prior intervention at non-oncology centres compromising local surgical removal margins.
+- Prior intervention at non-oncology centers compromising local surgical removal margins.

 - Reports in scientific literature indicate STS treated at high volume centres have improved survival and functional outcomes due to multidisciplinary approach towards the cause.